transactrx/snowflake-cache/integration-tests/snowflake/README.md

 ### Test Failures

 **Cache not refreshing**
-- Check that TABLE_LOG is being updated
+- Check that CACHE_LOG is being updated
 - Verify the refresh interval (1-2 seconds in tests)
 - Look for errors in test output